 Authorization: Flood Control Act approved July 3, 1958, (Public Law 85-500) HD 170, 85th Congress.
 1st Session and the Flood Control Act approved October 23, 1962.
 SD 137, 87th Congress 2nd Session.
 Modified in Section 102(v) of WRDA 1992 (106 Stat 1187), Section 338 of WRDA 1996 (110 Stat.
 1808) and further modified to require seasonal adjustments to the Top of Conservation Pool in WRDA 1999.

-Location: On the Mountain Fork River a tributary of Little River at river mile 20.3, about 9 miles north-northeast of Broken Bow in McCurtain County, Oklahoma.
+Location: On the Mountain Fork River, a tributary of Little River, at river mile 20.3, approximately 9 miles north-northeast of Broken Bow in McCurtain County, Oklahoma.

 Purpose: Flood control, hydroelectric power, water supply, recreation, and fish and wildlife.

 History of Construction: Construction began in October 1961.
 Impoundment began in October 1968 and the conservation pool was filled in April 1970.
 The first power unit was put on line in January 1970 and the second unit in June 1970.

 Type of Structure: The dam is a rolled, earth-filled structure about 2,750 feet long, rising 225 feet above the streambed.
 The dike has a maximum height of 55', a design crest elevation of 645.09, and a length of 897' (STA.
 10+00 to 18+97).
 The total length of the dam, dike and spillway is 4,026 feet.